theDovelyDev/theprojectfolder/cloudresumechallenge/blog_cloudresumechallenge.md

 ## Backend
 Knowing zero Javascript, I approached the next steps out of order, first starting with creating my DynamoDB table, using a Lambda functional URL for my API, then finally Javascript.
 As a trained Data Analyst, who thought she wanted to be a DBA one day, setting up the DynamoDB table was a breeze.

 Because I selected for Lambda to create a new role for calling the function, my inital functions failed due to explicit permission denial.
 So my next step was a quick trick over to IAM to update the role permissions to allow the role to read and write to my DynamoDB table.
 Finally, I set the CORS orgin as the URL for my site making my Lambda function complete.
+Then

 Need to learn Terraform